 I couldn’t just skip it, there were a couple of times when walking out of the big cities you go past industrial areas and busy roads but that day was quite bad.
-The walk from Gijón to Avilés – basically for 25km (except 3km somewhere in the middle) is along the busy roads or through industrial areas if you’re thinking of skipping a stage it’s the one to skip.
+The walk from Gijón to Avilés – basically for 25km (except 3km somewhere in the middle) is along the busy roads or through industrial areas, if you’re thinking of skipping a stage it’s the one to skip.
 I hate walking next to the highways all the noise gets on my nerves if you add to this dull industrial areas with grey fences and chimneys – it’s the worst combination possible.

 Things we love to take on the Camino

-- Merino Wool Darn Tough Hiker Socks – Merino Wool socks is not a gimmick, my days of walking with cheap socks are over, less blisters and smell x100 better, buy proper merino wool sock.
+- Merino Wool Darn Tough Hiker Socks – Merino Wool socks is not a gimmick, my days of walking with cheap socks are over, fewer blisters and smell x100 better, buy proper merino wool sock.

-- Good Rain Poncho – Take a proper rain poncho and keep yourself and you bag sort of dry when walking in the rain for hours, makes a huge difference to how much you are enjoying the hike!
+- Good Rain Poncho – Take a proper rain poncho and keep yourself and your bag sort of dry when walking in the rain for hours, makes a huge difference to how much you are enjoying the hike!

 - PETZL – TACTIKKA Headlamp – scratching around in your backpack without waking up the whole dorm, good LED headlamp is essential.